elastic/kibana/src/core/server/logging/README.md

 that will be converted to the file index.

-for example, with `path: /var/logs/kibana.log` and `pattern: '-%i'`, the created rolling files will be `/var/logs/kibana-1.log`, `/var/logs/kibana-2.log`
+for example, with `path: /var/logs/kibana.log` and `pattern: '-%i'`, the created rolling files will be `/var/logs/kibana-1.log`, `/var/logs/kibana-2.log`, and so on.

 The default value is `-%i`

 - `max`

 The maximum number of files to keep.
-Once this number is reached, oldest files will be deleted
+Once this number is reached, oldest files will be deleted.

 The default value is `7`